 - Does the act concern the safeguarding of life, health, property, economic interests, the public welfare or the environment?

-If you can answer yes to all three questions, the service you are offering or providing is professional engineering and require a C of A from PEO.
+If you can answer yes to all three questions, the service you are offering or providing is professional engineering and requires a C of A from PEO.

-Every holder of a certificate of authorization must not offer or provide to the public services within the practice of professional engineering unless the holder is insured for professional liability in accordance with the provisions in section 74(1) of Regulation 941/90, unless:
+Every holder of a C of A must not offer or provide to the public services within the practice of professional engineering unless the holder is insured for professional liability in accordance with the provisions in section 74(1) of Regulation 941/90, unless: